VET Program Approval and Maintenance Procedure

 There are exceptions to the authority the University has in its delegate status which means that there are qualifications that require approval by ASQA prior to being added to its Scope of Registration.

-Due to the inherent risk involved with particular qualifications ASQA has removed the delegate status from these qualifications and additional application conditions have been included.
+Due to the inherent risk involved with particular qualifications, ASQA has removed the delegate status from these qualifications and additional application conditions have been included.

-If applying for any qualifications that are not included in the University’s ASQA Delegate authority, Federation TAFE staff should contact Quality Assurance Services to ascertain whether there are any additional application conditions imposed by ASQA prior to submitting any application for addition to Scope.
+If applying for any qualifications that are not included in the University’s ASQA Delegate authority, Federation TAFE staff should contact Strategic Regulatory Services to ascertain whether there are any additional application conditions imposed by ASQA prior to submitting any application for addition to Scope.
 These applications to Scope should be treated as if they are new and non-equivalent, irrespective of whether they are replacing an existing qualification or not.

 K: Changes to Existing Training and Assessment Strategies